 Fishers’ stories – Net Benefits 2009

 Leaders from the seafood industry and retailers have welcomed the establishment of the MSC Fisheries Standard and the MSC Chain of Custody Standard and are already taking part – today there are over 340 fisheries that have voluntarily entered into the MSC program, millions of tonnes of MSC certified sustainable seafood are caught annually, and shoppers around the world are choosing from over 25,000 MSC-labelled seafood products.

 The most robust, effective, and accessible certification program

 MSC fisheries certification is open to all wild capture fisheries – whatever their size, type or location.
-The MSC program does include farmed fish, which is why our ecolabel is only displayed on wild caught fish.
+The MSC program does not include farmed fish, which is why our ecolabel is only displayed on wild caught fish.
 Although certain enhanced fisheries are eligible.